-The best place to see the stars is a car park only a mile outside of the town.
+The best place to see Scotland’s stars in Moffat is a car park only a mile outside of the town.
 There’s free parking and toilet facilities.
 But be advised that they don’t often allow overnight camping.
 If you love stargazing, Scotland is the place to go.
 If you’re new to it, Moffat is the place to start.

 7. Isle of Coll

 This beautiful remote island is located in the Inner Hebrides of Scotland and has some of the darkest skies in Europe.
 Which means top notch stargazing opportunities!

 They certainly know how to make the most of the visibility of the stars on Coll.
 They offer a brilliant stargazing weekend break called Coll & the Cosmos.
 Suitable for visitors of all backgrounds.
 You don’t need to know what you’re looking at to get the most out of this break.
 Novice stargazers and experts alike will not be disappointed!

 Abbey’s, due to their old connection with gothic literature, tend to conjure up a sense of mystery.
 What better setting could there be for looking up into the endless starry night?
 Newbattle Abbey is located not far from Edinburgh and has been awarded Orion site status.
 From here, the eight main stars in the constellation are visible in all their glory.